 Other ‘low to moderate risk’ antidepressants, in no order of preference for use in epilepsy, are as below:

-- Selective and Noradrenaline Reuptake Inhibitors (duloxetine is preferred over venlafaxine)
+- Serotonin and Noradrenaline Reuptake Inhibitors (duloxetine is preferred over venlafaxine)

 - Doxepin (preferred option of the tricyclic antidepressant group)